-An open source variation of the SQL database management system, MySQL is a very common system to find on a Linux based server.
-MySQL is used by a number of large companies across the internet such as Facebook and YouTube to store various bits of pertinent data.
-MySQL can also be used in tandem with content management applications such as WordPress or Joomla to develop and display a fantastic looking website.
+An open-source variation of the SQL database management system, MySQL is a very common system to find on a Linux-based server.
+MySQL is used by many large companies across the internet, such as Facebook and YouTube, to store various bits of pertinent data.
+MySQL can also be used in tandem with content management applications such as WordPress or Joomla to develop and display a fantastic-looking website.
 The focus of this article is to answer that question and help you get MySQL installed on a server running CentOS 7.

-This is an important distinction so that you understand that unless your application or your specific situation requires that you use MySQL explicitly, you do not have to and you should be able to utilize MariaDB.
-If you’d like to install MariaDB, please checkout: How to install MariaDB (CentOS 7).
-Now without further ado, let’s proceed with our MySQL installation!
+This is an important distinction so that you understand that unless your application or your specific situation requires that you use MySQL explicitly, you do not have to.
+You should be able to utilize MariaDB.
+If you'd like to install MariaDB, please check out: How to install MariaDB (CentOS 7).
+Now without further ado, let's proceed with our MySQL installation!

 First, add the MySQL community Yum Repository

 Then, install MySQL by using the newly installed Yum repositories

 If you completed both steps successfully without any errors, congratulations MySQL is now installed!
 You can start MySQL and make sure it stays started by checking its status using the following commands: